Liturgical-Calendar/LitCalAnniversaryCalculator/README.md

 Run `locale -a` and check to see if <kbd>de_DE.utf8</kbd>, <kbd>es_ES.utf8</kbd>, <kbd>fr_FR.utf8</kbd>, <kbd>it_IT.utf8</kbd>, <kbd>nl_NL.utf8</kbd>, <kbd>pt_PT.utf8</kbd> are among the results.

-For any locales that are not installed, you will not get translation results.
+For any locales that are not installed, you will not get translation results for certain strings.

 In order to install a locale on Ubuntu, run `sudo apt-get install language-pack-{two-letter-iso-code}`.
 For example `sudo apt-get install language-pack-es` will install the Spanish locale on your machine.
 You will then be able to get translation results for Spanish.